Berrimah is now widely recognized the geographical centre of the greater Darwin area.

 Darwin Corporate Park has direct proximity to transit routes and main arterial roads for the whole of greater Darwin; Stuart Highway, Tiger Brennan Drive, Berrimah Road, Vanderlin Drive and Amy Johnson Avenue.
 There is public transport directly at the front on the Stuart Highway with direct routes to Darwin, Casuarina and Palmerston.

-Amy Johnson Avenue, Stuart Highway, Vanderlin Drive & new link road from Amy Johnson to Vanderlin Drive.
+Amy Johnson Avenue, Stuart Highway, Vanderlin Drive & Flightpath Road from Amy Johnson to Vanderlin Drive.

 Around Darwin Corporate Park